GoldbergData/newWorldSimulation/README.md

 - Create your own aliens.
 This is probably the more interesting approach, since you can define the behavior of your own aliens by inheriting `AlienBase` and overriding exploration and population.
 - Create your own planets.
 Another interesting approach for this code base, as the simulation is heavily dependent on the planet attributes.

 Note: So far, the aliens and planets implemented are simplistic.
 A next step would be to develop a dynamic fight between aliens based on attributes, such as HP, attack, etc. Planets are also one-dimensional.
-Characteristics can be defined for planets such as temperature (can be dictated by proximity from a sun, hazard, and population growth bonus.
+Characteristics can be defined for planets such as temperature (can be dictated by proximity from a sun, hazard, and population growth bonus).